longevityframework/longevity/manual/limitations.md

 Just keep in mind that, whatever possibilities we allow for, longevity has the following requirements:

-- The set of properties that an entity contains must be clearly defined.
+- The set of properties that a persistent, embeddable, or key values contains must be clearly defined.
-- We must be able to retrieve a property value from a persistent or entity instance.
+- We must be able to retrieve a property value from a persistent, embeddable, or key value.
-- We must be able to construct a new persistent or entity instance from a complete set of property values.
+- We must be able to construct a new persistent or embeddable from a complete set of property values.
-- We must be able to retrieve an abbreviated value from a shorthand instance.
-- We must be able to construct a new shorthand instance from an abbreviated value.

 Case classes are quite convenient things for fulfilling the requirements we have.
 They also seem a natural choice for modeling out a domain.
 We chose to start with them for these reasons.

-{% assign prevTitle = "entities and value objects" %}
+{% assign prevTitle = "key values" %}
-{% assign prevLink = "entities/value-objects.html" %}
+{% assign prevLink = "key-values.html" %}
 {% assign upTitle = "user manual" %}
 {% assign upLink = "." %}
-{% assign nextTitle = "assocations" %}
+{% assign nextTitle = "the persistent type" %}
-{% assign nextLink = "associations" %}
+{% assign nextLink = "ptype" %}
 {% include navigate.html %}